pingiun/BAPC2018-website/index.md

 ### Results

-The scorebord and broadcast livestream are available [here](/live.html).
-The problem set, solutions, presentation and definitive results will be published soon.
+The final scoreboard is available [here](/results.html).
 The results of the semi-live contest are available [here](http://contest.domjudge.org/).

+The problem set, solutions, presentation and definitive results are available [here](/problems.html).

 ### Previous contests